Two Graphs: Resolving the Periodic Reversibility of One-dimensional Finite Cellular Automata: Main result

+\begin{theorem} FCA = $\{Z^1,S,N_m,f, b\}$ is strictly reversible iff $V_N = \emptyset$ in $G_R$. \end{theorem} \begin{proof} $G_R$ is very similar to the tree constructed by Amoroso's algorithm introduced in Subsection \ref{s24}.
+The difference lies in the removal of duplicate vertices from the tree and the addition of $v_{root}$ and $v_{end}$ to accommodate the boundary conditions of FCA, thus the proofs are also similar.

+If there are no negative vertices in $G_R$, for any configuration $c$, there exists a corresponding path starting from $v_{root}$, and among the vertices the path traverses, there must be a valid configuration $c'$ that satisfies $\tau(c')=c$.
+Since any configurations can find predecessors through the vertices on the path, this FCA is strictly reversible.
+Conversely, if there is at least one negative vertex in $G_R$, the corresponding configurations have no predecessors and are Garden-of-Eden configurations, meaning that the FCA is not strictly reversible. \end{proof}

-In FCA, the complexity of determining the rule $f$ is $s^m$.
-Therefore, the complexity of the RG is linearly related to both the number of nodes $V$ and the rule complexity $s^m$, resulting in an overall complexity of $O(s^mV)$.
-In Fig. \ref{Fig3-1}, we present the construction diagram and pseudocode of the RG under null boundary condition, while Fig. \ref{Fig3-2} is under periodic boundary condition.
-Algorithm \ref{a1} shows a detailed pseudocode of the RG.
+\begin{proposition} $G_R$ can be constructed within $O(s^mV)$. \end{proposition} \begin{proof} For FCA, the complexity of the rule $f$ is $s^m$.
+Therefore, the complexity of $G_R$ is linearly related to both $V$ and the rule complexity $s^m$, resulting in an overall complexity of $O(s^mV)$.
+Fig. \ref{RG} and Algorithm \ref{a} shows the structure and a detailed pseudocode of $G_R$. \end{proof}